Skip to main content

 git diff | deepagents -n "Review these changes"

-When piped input is combined with -n or -m, the piped content is prepended to the flag’s value.
+When you combine piped input with -n or -m, the piped content appears first, followed by the text you pass to the flag.

 The maximum piped input size is 10 MiB.